How to Calculate Optimal Sizes Attribute Values

 Edge Cache Hit Ratio +15% Smaller files fit better in tiered cache storage

-• CDN Edge Cache Serves Stale Asset: Append ?v=hash to srcset URLs during deployment to bust cache.
-Configure CDN headers with Vary: Accept, DPR and Cache-Control: public, max-age=31536000, immutable to ensure correct variant delivery.
+• CDN serves stale asset: Append a version hash to srcset URLs during deployment.
+Configure Vary: Accept, DPR and Cache-Control: public, max-age=31536000, immutable.